tansawit/tansawit.me/content/posts/simple-rest-api-golang.md

 The function apiResponse is responsible for writing the response code and JSON.
 The function itself takes two arguments: `w` of type `http.ResponseWriter` assembles our HTTP server's responses, while `r` reads and parse the requests.
 Now to go through each line of the function:

-- `w.WriteHeaer(http.StatusOK)` writes the HTTP [response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) 200, indicating that the requested resource (the JSON response in our case) has been successfully fetched and is transmitted in the message body.
+- `w.WriteHeader(http.StatusOK)` writes the HTTP [response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) 200, indicating that the requested resource (the JSON response in our case) has been successfully fetched and is transmitted in the message body.
 - `w.Header().Set("Content-Type", "application/json")` indicates the return type of the requested resource.
 - `w.Write([]byte('{"message":"hello world!"}'))` finally writes our response in the message body.